What Fireworks Feel like When You Have PTSD

 They’re meant to mark joy, celebration, the night sky erupting in glitter and noise…children laughing, people clapping, couples kissing under colored sparks.

 But for me, they’re not joy.
+And maybe today I’m feeling a little bitter about that.

 I feel my body brace like something is about to go very, very wrong.